mhhakim/pihole-blocklist/README.md

 # Pihole Blocklist
 ### Note: I am only responsible for the websites that are in `custom-whitelist.txt`, `custom-porn-whitelist.txt`, `custom-porn-blocklist.txt`, and `custom-blocklist.txt`.
-All other ones are grabbed from other lists.
+All other ones are grabbed from other lists (see below for details).

 Ok, what is it?
 It's a list of domains/hosts which is involved in showing ads, track, spam, malware etc. Personally, I am using this list in pi-hole(https://pi-hole.net/) which is running on my Raspberry Pi 3 B+.